schmooser/blog.ora600.ru/_posts/2012-09-16-strange-wifi-issues.md

 ---
 layout: post
-title: "Strange WiFi issues"
+title: Strange WiFi issues
 description: "I've experienced some strange WiFi problems on my iPad"
+published: true
 ---

-Yesterday, there were a my girlfriend's guests in our home.
+Yesterday, there were my girlfriend's guests in our home.
 They stayed for a night.
 I am not a friend of them, so I decided to go to bedroom and lay on with reading web with iPad.
-But, when I tried to browse the web, I had found than Internet is not working.
+But when I tried to browse the web, I had found than Internet is not working.
 WiFi connection is alive, iPad has an IP and router's address but I can't browse the web.
 If I switch WiFi off and on Internet appears but for a dozen of seconds.
 Then it vanishes again.
 I tried to find some kind of ping utility for iPad.
 With a number of retries I downloaded a